mxjp/gluon/README.md

 ```

 ### Classes
-The **class** attribute can any combination of strings, arrays and objects with boolean expresions to determine which classes are added.
+The **class** attribute can be any combination of strings, arrays and objects with boolean expresions to determine which classes are added.
 Undefined, null and false is ignored.
 ```tsx
 import { mount } from "@mxjp/gluon";